swakita14/RecNexus/Milestones/Milestone3/PickUpSports/Team_Project_Definition.md

             1. [T] Add a "sort by" list box in the searching result page, sort by rate or distance
             2. [T] The searching results are sort by distance by default
             3. [T] Use ajax to show the results after user change the sort way
-3. [E] Allow users to make an appointment in an avaliable sports venues, and users can edit or delete them
+3. [E] Allow users to make an appointment in an available sports venues, and users can edit or delete them
-    1. [F] Add ability for users to create a new sports event or join others sports event when the place is avaliable
+    1. [F] Add ability for users to create a new sports event or join others sports event when the place is available
         1. [U] As a logged in user, I would like to create a new sports event or join others so I can play my preferred sports in my preferred place
             1. [T] Add a create page
             2. [T] Add "category", "people", "time" boxes in the create page